nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-System realizes that there are no rooms existing.
+Covgient realizes that there are no rooms existing.
    * 1a1.
-System displays an error message.
+Covigent displays an error message.

 Use case ends.